falco81/KuroDLCTools/doc/ADVANCED_DOCUMENTATION.md

 - **DLCTableData** — Groups items into DLC packages with quantities
 - **ShopItem** — Assigns items to in-game shops

-**Shop-only variant** (v2.2): Files with only a `ShopItem` section are valid.
+**Shop-only variant**: Files with only a `ShopItem` section are valid.
 These define shop assignments without creating new items (used for adding existing items to additional shops).

 ### ID Relationships